dbisias/HY360_project/README.md

 # CCC Bank *(Files and Databases Project)*

 For the project of **Files and Databases**, we created a website for the CCC Bank.
-In this website wnyone can create an account, and login to manage theri founds.
-Users and Companies can send or recieve founds to each other.
+In this website anyone can create an account, and login to manage their funds.
+Users and Companies can send or recieve funds to each other.

 The assignment details can be found in the [assignment PDF](https://github.com/papastam/HY360_project/blob/master/hy360_project.pdf)